eshasadia/ComputationalPathologyTask/README.md

  ## AI / Deep learning use cases in Computational Pathology:

-  •	Identify Glomeruli in Human Kidney Tissue Images.
+ 1. Identify Glomeruli in Human Kidney Tissue Images
-  •	Segmentation of Nuclei in Whole Slide Images.
+ 2. Segmentation of Nuclei in Whole Slide Images.
-  •	Instance Segmentation.
+ 3. Instance Segmentation.
-  •	Nuclei Instance Segmentation.
+ 4. Nuclei Instance Segmentation.
-  •	Fusion of Pathology and Genomics Data for Cancer Diagnosis and Prognosis.
+ 5. Fusion of Pathology and Genomics Data for Cancer Diagnosis and Prognosis.
-  •	Transformers for Disease Classification Tasks.
+ 6. Transformers for Disease Classification Tasks.
-  • Weakly Supervised Learning for Identification of Prostate Cancer.
+ 7. Weakly Supervised Learning for Identification of Prostate Cancer.

 ## Conferences:
 •	Medical Image Computing and Computer Assisted Intervention \n